amcharts/amcharts-wp/readme.txt

 6. The chart shortcodes are replaced with the actual charts when page renders.

 == Changelog ==

+= 1.01 =
+* Shortcode column was showing for all post types

 = 1.0 =
 * Initial release